dev7a/otelcol-con-spaneventtolog/README.md

 - Converts span events to structured log records
 - Flexible configuration for filtering, severity mapping, and context enrichment
+- **Configurable attribute mappings** for mapping event attributes to log fields
+- **Beta release support** for testing new features before production
 - Designed for use as an external collector component

 ## Motivation: Bridging Traces and Logs for Simplified Instrumentation